SPECIALFANXX/FAN-PAGE-/README.md

     <p>
       For just <strong>$150.00</strong>, you’ll get exclusive access to all my hottest content, babe!
       You’ll receive sexy and nude content daily, and I promise you’ll love it.
+      All fans have already paid $100.
+To access the remaining balance and gain on-site access, more exclusive content has been added.
     </p>
     <label>
       <input type="checkbox" id="agreeCheckbox"> Click on this box if you agree to the payment amount.